dsi-group1/NYC-EMS-Response/ExecSummary.md

 ### Background

-We are interested in helping the NYC Emergency Services respond more successfully to the calls that come in.
+We are interested in helping NYC officials respond more successfully to the emergency calls that come in.

 The aspects of the NYC EMS response we were interested in initially were (a) the factors impacting response time after an EMS call, and (b) predicting the volume of calls that come in to the call centers.

 We used a variety of models, from linear regression to neural nets, to attempt to predict the response time.
 We were able to capture 58% of the variance (R2=0.58) on unseen data, with an RMSE of 5.3 minutes.
 This does beat the NULL model, which captures 0% of the variance and has an RMSE of 8.1 minutes on unseen data.
 However, with the data currently available, the bias in our models was still too high to be truly useful.
-We did find that travel time was the majority of the response time in almost every call, but additional data (particularly related to traffic patterns) is needed to fully address this aspect of the prolem.
+We did find that travel time was the majority of the response time in almost every call, but additional data (particularly related to traffic patterns) is needed to fully address this aspect of the problem.

 For the current project, then, we will focus on examining and predicting call volume.